Tips and Ideas for Understanding LRV and Paint Colours

 Because you love me and you need to humour the crazy lil’ Ginger.

 Really though, let’s say you hire me for E-design and you want a nice dark gray with subtle undertones for a feature wall.
-So, I suggest some lovely dark gray paint colours for you.
-I tell you all about them, their secret nuances and undertones and you look at them and think, ‘hmmm, those are super dark grays but I just don’t see those undertones she’s talking about‘.
+So, I suggest some colours for you.
+I tell you all about their undertones and what you can expect, you look at them and think, ‘hmmm, those are super dark grays but I just don’t see those undertones she’s talking about‘.
 OR maybe you say, ‘Kylie told me this was a great colour for me, but it seems too dark, is she drinking again?‘ And then you start painting and you see that on a LARGER scale, the colour has some darned interesting undertones.
 It has depth and interest and maybe isn’t AS dark/plain as you thought it would be.
 Basically, on a larger scale, you see that the colour looks different than you thought it would.

 That’s because that weee little bit of LRV that it has is working overtime on a small paint chip.
 On those samples, there isn’t enough surface area for LRV to work it’s magic, however on the large scale, there is a bigger surface to gather light and then reflect it back – even if it’s a small amount.
 This can not only make the colour look slightly lighter than you thought it would, but it can also enhance the underlying colours in it, bringing them more to the forefront.